-Bella Hadid Stuns In Barely There Bikini Prior To Gearing Up For The Met Gala
+Bella Hadid Stuns In Barely-There Bikini Prior To Gearing Up For The Met Gala

 She makes a living by showing off her insanely toned body so it’s no wonder that Bella Hadid also likes to share bikini photos with fans on her wildly popular Instagram page.

 Last week, the Inquisitr reported that Bella Hadid and her good friend, Hailey Baldwin, enjoyed a trip to Miami together.
-The pair appeared to be teasing paparazzi as they sat on each other’s laps and frolicked on friend, Justine Skye’s, boat.
+The pair appeared to be teasing paparazzi as they sat on each other’s laps and frolicked on friend Justine Skye’s boat.
 And over the weekend, Bella posted a photo that appears to be from the same getaway.

 In the picture, Hadid is sprawled out on the seat of a boat as she turns to the side to strike a pose.
 The 21-year-old is wearing a white scrunchie and high ponytail along with a pair of gold hoop earrings and sunglasses.

 But it was her barely-there bikini that really had her fans talking.
-Hadid’s nude colored bikini leaves little to the imagination with a thin strap barely visible across her hip bone.
-In all, the photo captured the attention of many of Bella’s 17 million plus followers with over 951,000 likes as well as 3,300 plus comments.
+Hadid’s nude-colored bikini leaves little to the imagination with a thin strap barely visible across her hip bone.
+In all, the photo captured the attention of many of Bella’s 17 million-plus followers with over 951,000 likes as well as 3,300-plus comments.

 Many fans were quick to chime in on how beautiful the model looks while others just couldn’t get over Bella’s bikini body.